Arpit-Verma5906/GlobalWeather/README.md

 ## Customization

 - Add or replace background images in bg.
-- Update weather icons in Images.
+- Update weather icons in images.

+## Notes

+- The frontend communicates with the backend via HTTP requests.
+Ensure CORS is handled if accessing from different origins.
+- For production, consider securing API keys and using environment variables.

 ## License